vaadin/platform/scripts/generator/templates/template-release-notes.md

 - Shift-click for **Grid** multi-sort

 ### Vaadin Kits
-- Collaboration Engine
+- Collaboration Kit
+  _No new features, just internal changes needed for updating dependencies_
+- Azure Kit
+  _Azure Kit contains all the features of Kubernetes Kit, in addition it provides a set of blueprints to create and manage Azure clusters and resources by code_
 - Kubernetes Kit
   _Kubernetes Kit provides all the tools to deploy a Vaadin app to K8s and achieve auto-scaling and high-availability_
-- Azure Kit
-  _Azure Kit contains all the features of Kubernetes Kit, in addition it provides a set of blueprints to create and manage Azure clusters and resources by code_
 - Observability Kit
   _Observability Kit lets you monitor your app performance_
 - SSO Kit